technicaltidbits/gridsome-forestry-starter/journal/configuring-vale-tutorial.md

                     with the A-Z word list.
 ```

 Notice that the `Vale.Spelling` has `error` level severity, while `Microsoft.Vocab` has `suggestion` level severity.
-This is how the rules are structured when you first download the styles, but you can change them, if you want.
+This is how the rules are structured when you first download them, but you can change them, if you want.
 I'll talk about this in the next tutorial.

 ## Key takeaways